 - large buttons and/or beads

 - various "fabrics" to stitch on

-Keep in mind the age of your children when selecting the "fabrics" that you'll include in your basket.
-Because my daycare children range in ages from 1 to 4, I provided a wide selection, knowing that the younger children would require materials with larger holes to put their needles through.
+Note: Keep in mind the age of your children when selecting the "fabrics" that you'll include in your basket.
+For younger children, try providing a wide selection, knowing that they will require materials with larger holes to put their needles through.

 - a few pieces of plastic canvas (available at most craft stores)